-- A. Tournament Rules Committee: Each regional and sectional manager shall appoint (in addition to him/herself) a tournament committee of at least three (3) participating coaches.
+A. Tournament Rules Committee: Each regional and sectional manager shall appoint (in addition to him/herself) a tournament committee of at least three (3) participating coaches.
 The decision(s) of the tournament committee shall be final in matters pertaining to the USGA Rules of Golf.
-Neither the IHSA Office nor the Board of Directors will review tournament committee decisions whether alleged errors are due to faulty judgment or misinterpretation of the rules. - B. Observers: All schools will be required to have an individual present and available at the site of the regional and sectional tournaments to act as observers as described earlier in these Terms and Conditions.
+Neither the IHSA Office nor the Board of Directors will review tournament committee decisions whether alleged errors are due to faulty judgment or misinter-pretation of the rules.

-C. Rules Committee:
+B. Rules Committee:

 - 1. At least three (3) coaches who are familiar with the Rules of Golf should be selected to serve on the committee for a tournament and should be identified to the competitors.
 The committee members must be available at all times during the tournament. - 2.
 Rulings may only be made by a majority of committee members.
 However, in complex cases, the committee as a whole should be consulted. - 3.
 It is often advisable for members of the committee to be on the golf course during the tournament in order to be more available to the contestants. - 4.
 At least one member of the committee should be stationed at the scorer table. - 5.
-The State Final rules committee shall be comprised of PGA/LPGA/USGA bona fide rules officials. - D. Games Committee: A games committee will be appointed to oversee the Code of Conduct for spectators and players.
-Coaches will file a written report of the code violations to the games committee.
-Sectional representatives selected by the coaches from the sectional complex will make up the games committee.
-If no coach is selected from the sectional complex, the IHSA will appoint an individual to fill the vacancy.
+The State Final rules committee shall be comprised of PGA/LPGA/USGA bona fide rules officials. - C. Games Committee: A games committee will be appointed to oversee the Code of Conduct for spectators and players.
+Coaches will file a written report of the code violations to the games committee, who will rule on those matters.
+Tournament managers will appoint a minimum of three (3) participating coaches to serve on the Games Committee.